-(2) The offering expenses of this offering borne by us are estimated to be approximately \$0.2 million.
-If the underwriters exercise their over-allotment option in full, the offering expenses borne by us (as a percentage of the offering price) will be 0.1%.
-Fidus Investment Advisers, LLC, our investment advisor, has agreed to bear \$169,159 of our offering expenses in connection with this offering.
-All payments made by our investment advisor will not be subject to reimbursement by us.
+The offering expenses of this offering are estimated to be approximately \$225,000.
+If the underwriters exercise their option to purchase additional shares in full, the offering expenses (as a percentage of the offering price) will be 4.5%.

-3) The expenses of administering our dividend reinvestment plan are included in "other expenses."
+The expenses of administering our dividend reinvestment plan are included in "other expenses."

-^{4) &}quot;Annual expenses" is calculated as a percentage of net assets attributable to common stock because such expenses are ultimately paid by our common stockholders.
+"Annual expenses" is calculated as a percentage of net assets attributable to common stock because such expenses are ultimately paid by our common stockholders.
 Offering expenses, if any, will be borne directly or indirectly by our common stockholders.
-Net assets attributable to common stock equals average net assets for the three months ended March 31, 2016.
+Net assets attributable to common stock equals average net assets for the nine months ended September 30, 2016.

-Our base management fee is 1.75% of the average value of our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts) and are estimated by assuming the base management fee remains consistent with the fees incurred for the three months ended March 31, 2016.
+Our base management fee is 1.75% of the average value of our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts) and are estimated by assuming the base management fee remains consistent with the fees incurred for the nine months ended September 30, 2016.
+We may from time to time decide it is appropriate to change the terms of the Investment base management fee remains consistent with the fees incurred for the nine months ended September 30, 2016.
 We may from time to time decide it is appropriate to change the terms of the Investment Advisory Agreement.
 Under the 1940 Act, any material change to our Investment Advisory Agreement must be submitted to stockholders for approval.
-The 3.2% reflected in the table is calculated on our net assets (rather than our total assets).
+The 2.9% reflected in the table is calculated on our net assets (rather than our total assets).
 See "Management and Other Agreements-Investment Advisory Agreement" in the accompanying prospectus.

-(6) This item represents an estimate of our investment advisor's incentive fees assuming the incentive fee related to pre-incentive fee net investment income remains consistent with the fees incurred on pre-incentive fee net investment income for the three months ended March 31, 2016.
-The estimate also assumes that the capital gains incentive fees payable at the end of the 2016 calendar year will be based on the actual cumulative realized capital gains net of cumulative realized closes and unrealized capital depreciation as of December 31, 2016, which we believe is consistent with no capital gains incentive fees payable as of March 31, 2016.
+This item represents an estimate of our investment advisor's incentive fees assuming the incentive fee related to pre-incentive fee net investment income remains consistent with the fees incurred on pre-incentive fee net investment income for the nine months ended September 30, 2016.
+The estimate also assumes that the capital gains incentive fees payable at the end of the 2016 calendar year will be based on the actual cumulative realized capital gains net of cumulative realized losses and unrealized capital depreciation as of December 31, 2016, which we believe is consistent with no capital gains incentive fees payable as of September 30, 2016.